-Tŷ Newydd is recorded on the OS card (OS card SH33NW13) as a late $17^{th}$ century house with later additions but the Royal Commission suspect that it is the remains of, or replacement for, a larger house, which originally extended further east, making it centrally placed in relation to the gardens (NPRN 16971).
+Tŷ Newydd is recorded on the OS card (OS card SH33NW13) as a late 17th century house with later additions but the Royal Commission suspect that it is the remains of, or replacement for, a larger house, which originally extended further east, making it centrally placed in relation to the gardens (NPRN 16971).
 The first reference to the name 'Y Tuy Newydd', comes in 1648 from a marriage settlement, and the house was certainly on the current site by 1682 as a date stone with that date has been found in the house (Williams 1999).
-The square garden immediately to the south of the house might be the remains of a $17^{th}$ century formal garden but the wider gardens appear more $18^{th}$ century in style and it is within these that the moat might fit.
+The square garden immediately to the south of the house might be the remains of a 17^{th} century formal garden but the wider gardens appear more 18^{th} century in style and it is within these that the moat might fit.
 A list of books belonging to Owen Lloyd junior, dating to 1690, includes 6 books on plants and gardening, suggesting that he was interested in gardening.
-He was about 20 when he left Tŷ Newydd to study in London, so possibly he had a hand in redesigning the garden in his youth.
-He only lived in Tŷ Newydd for a year after returning from London before moving to Bangor and then living in Llanllyfni (Williams 1999 and pers. com.).
+He was about 20 when he left Tŷ Newydd for a year after returning from London before moving to Bangor and then living in Llanllyfni (Williams 1999 and pers. com.).
 He therefore had little chance later in life to have created the garden.
-Whether Owen Lloyd was responsible for a formal garden at Tŷ Newydd or not his involvement with the house seems too early for him to have been responsible for creating the moat as part of an $18^{th}$ century-style romantic garden landscape.
+Whether Owen Lloyd was responsible for a formal garden at Tŷ Newydd or not his involvement with the house seems too early for him to have been responsible for creating the moat as part of an 18^{th} century-style romantic garden landscape.
 The date this occurred, if indeed it is correct to see the bank as a later addition, is therefore unknown.

 The current works have provided no dating evidence for the motte itself and its history is unclear.
 The history of this site has been considered in detail by Jamie Davies (2013a and b).
-He discovered an unpublished document in the RCAHMW archive suggesting that the site was occupied by one of the native elite of the area in the $12^{th}$ or $13^{th}$ century and proposing there may have been a timber dwelling on the site as a predecessor to Tŷ Newydd (the New House).
+He discovered an unpublished document in the RCAHMW archive suggesting that the site was occupied by one of the native elite of the area in the 12^{th} or 13^{th} century and proposing there may have been a timber dwelling on the site as a predecessor to Tŷ Newydd (the New House).
 It is still possible that some of the anomalies identified on the resistivity survey are the remains of a timber building, and that feature [1009] from the present excavation is a beam slot related to this.
 However the present work has been unable to prove this.